 The tertiary sector is the main driver of economic activity in the CWD, with the finance, insurance, real estate and business services sector and the wholesale and retail trade, catering and accommodation sector being particularly important for economic growth.
 Another important source of GDPR in the CWD's municipal areas is the manufacturing sector.
 Owing to the COVID-19 pandemic, most sectors in the municipalities within the CWD are expected to contract in 2020.
 The highest contraction will predominantly be experienced by the mining and quarrying sector, as well as the wholesale, retail trade, catering and accommodation sector.
-The wholesale, retail trade, catering and accommodation sector is the largest contributing sector to employment in most municipal areas, and the contraction is therefore expected to experience positive growth in 2020 since agriculture, forestry and fishing sector is expected to experience positive growth in 2020 since agriculture, forestry and fishing sector is the largest contributing for municipal areas where the agriculture, forestry and fishing sector is the largest contributing sector to employment, such as the Witzenberg, Breede Valley and Langeberg municipal areas.
+The wholesale, retail trade, catering and accommodation sector is the largest contributing sector to employment in most municipal areas, and the contraction is therefore expected to negatively impact employment prospects.
+The agriculture, forestry and fishing sector is expected to experience positive growth in 2020 since agricultural activities were permitted during the lockdown period.
+The expected growth of the sector is anticipated to result in the retention of jobs, particularly for municipal areas where the agriculture, forestry and fishing sector is the largest contributing sector to employment, such as the Witzenberg, Breede Valley and Langeberg municipal areas.